Listen on Spotify.

 2. Reducing Costs

-There’re a number a ways you can do this.
+There are a number of ways you can do this.

 Encourage your employees to take steps to improve their personal workflows.
 You could ask them to try some workflow management tools, like Asana or Pipefy.
 This will help them produce the same amount in less time.